-Lockers will be subject to periodic inspection, for any reason and at any time, to ensure the health and safety of the school and to determine their condition.
+Lockers are the property of the Linden Board of Education.
+The school Principal or designee is directed to conduct, without further notice, the regular inspection of such facilities provided to students for the storage of property.
 Reasonable suspicion that a student has broken school rules, or a law, will result in a search of the student's locker.
 Use of lockers for the storage of contraband, drugs, alcohol, weapons and/or any other illegal paraphernalia will result in immediate suspension from the school and will be reported to the police.